CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/overview.md

  instructions for more information about getting BGPStream.
  - We provide a set of
  [tutorials]({{ path('caida_bgpstream_web_homepage_docs', {'page': 'tutorials'}) }})
- to get familiar with the libBGPStream and PyBGPStream APIs as well as the BGPReader and BGPCorsaro tools.
+ to get familiar with the libBGPStream, PyBGPStream APIs as well as the BGPReader tool.
  - To learn more about the APIs, see the
  [reference documentation]({{ path('caida_bgpstream_web_homepage_docs', {'page': 'api'})}}).
  - Also see the
- [usage information]({{ path('caida_bgpstream_web_homepage_docs', {'page': 'tools'})}}) for the BGPReader and BGPCorsaro tools.
+ [usage information]({{ path('caida_bgpstream_web_homepage_docs', {'page': 'tools'})}}) for BGPReader.
  - We make available several
  [publications and presentations]({{ path('caida_bgpstream_web_homepage', {'page': 'pubs'}) }}) about BGPStream.